getodk/docs/src/glossary.rst

     A tool for validating forms against the :term:`ODK XForms specification <ODK XForm>`.

-  Briefcase
+  Briefcase (deprecated)

     Part of ODK.

-    A tool for packaging and transferring forms and data between instances of Collect and Aggregate.
+    A tool for packaging and transferring forms and data between instances of Collect and Aggregate/Central.
+It is no longer being updated.

   ODK XForm